Eat what you bring, bring what you want

 Share a bite with your fellow travelers

-We’re lucky to have several restaurants nearby.
+We’re lucky to have several great restaurants nearby.
 It’s a good idea to use the phone on the Cliff House portal to call before you go to be sure they’re open.
+(And with the pandemic, researching whether eating out is even an option is key.)
 Here are some favorites:

 Serving the best northern New Mexican cooking.
 Award winning green chile dishes.
 A teeny tiny place well worth the beautiful 9 mile drive to the village of El Rito.
 Cash or check only!
 Read the Yelp reviews here.

 An oasis of civilization!
 Serves breakfast, lunch and dinner.
 Has a wine bar.

 A Trip Advisor reviewer wrote “authentic New Mexico,” describing the Mesa Vista in a nutshell.
 Must-see decor, friendly staff, tasty meals.
 On 285 on the way into Ojo Caliente, 3 miles from Cliff River Springs.

 We’re partial to dining on Lambert’s pretty garden patio at 123 Bent Street.
 Arrive early enough to enjoy a libation upstairs at The TreeHouse Bar & Lounge where happy hour begins at the civilized hour of 2:30 pm seven days a week.
 For a beautiful drive head over to Taos by way of Pilar and back across the Rio Grande Gorge Bridge.